RedisLabs/redislabs-docs/content/rs/references/rladmin.md

 ---
 Redis Enterprise Software (RS) includes rladmin, a command-line interface (CLI) that you can use to do advanced administrative tasks.
-Some of these tasks you can also do through the management web UI.
+Some of these tasks you can also do through the management admin console.

 For example, with the rladmin CLI you can: